-“The holy and Ecumenical synod, which by the grace of God and most pious command of the God-beloved and orthodox Emperors, Constantine and Leo, now assembled in the imperial residence city, in the temple of the holy … Continue reading Council of Constantinople A.D.
+The council of Constantinople held in 754 was a significant council.
+It considered itself to be ecumenical “The holy and Ecumenical synod, which by the grace of God and most pious command of the God-beloved and orthodox Emperors, Constantine and Leo, now assembled in the imperial residence city, in the temple of the holy … Continue reading Council of Constantinople A.D.
 754

 Part 1 is here We are completely dependent upon Scripture.
 This should be most obvious because without it, we are deprived of the revelatory Word from God.
 Without Scripture we are wanting and lacking counsel from God concerning “all things necessary for his own glory, man’s salvation, faith and life.”
 (Murray, 20) The finality of … Continue reading The Finality and Sufficiency of Scripture Part 2 of 2

 Part 2 is here Reading through John Murray and his collected writings I have come across an interesting chapter in volume 1, “The Finality and Sufficiency of Scripture”.
 I found it a helpful reminder for us in a time when such a position may seem out-dated or irrelevant.
 We are at a pivotal point in … Continue reading The Finality and Sufficiency of Scripture Part 1 of 2